Hariharan-SV/Hariharan-SV/README.md

 ## Hi there 👋

-My name is Hariharan, passionate about Full Stack, Computer Science, Data Structures and Core Languages C++, Python and JS.
+My name is Hariharan, passionate about Full Stack, Computer Science, Data Structures and core languages C++, Python and JS.
 As of now I'm a Front-End developer working and contributing several projects related to web app development.

-- 🔭 I’m currently working on MERN stack projects ( WIP, so private for now )
+- 🔭 I’m currently working on Angular projects
-- 🌱 I’m currently learning mobile app development.
-- 🤔 I’m looking for help with [Producer-Consumer Problem](https://github.com/Hariharan-SV/Producer_Consumer) ( ping me so we can have a chat )
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/hariharan-sv/)
 - ⚡ Fun fact: I'm most productive on Sundays.